icoloma/queue4gae/README.md

 Queue4GAE is a Java task queue wrapper for Google AppEngine that replaces the built-in DeferredTask serialization with a JSON-based implementation.

  * Tasks implemented with Queue4GAE use **the same Task Queue Service included in AppEngine**.
 Think `DeferredTask` using JSON instead of native serialization.
- * Since they are using JSON **serialized tasks can be inspected using the AppEngine console** when something goes wrong.
+ * Since they are using JSON, **serialized tasks can be inspected using the AppEngine console** when something goes wrong.
  * Requires **a single URL** using the technology of your choice: Jersey, Spring MVC or HttpServlet.
  * Includes **a pluggable injection mechanism** to `@Inject` fields into your tasks.
  * In case of timeout, tasks will **automatically resume where they left off**.